openstack-archive/sahara/doc/source/restapi/rest_api_v1.0.rst

 Errors: none

-This operation returns short plugin description.
+This operation returns Sahara's JSON representation of a cluster template created from the posted configuration.

 The request body should contain configuration file.